sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 class inheritating the `WebConsole::Command` class.

-The commands are loaded automatically from load paths, so there exists not only pre-defined commands, but also the user-defined built-in commands.
+The commands are loaded automatically from load paths, so there exists not only pre-defined built-in commands but also user-defined built-in commands.

-I would need my mentor's help to design the architecture of the built-in command system.
+Probably, I might need my mentor's help to design the architecture of the built-in command system.

-#### Base Class
+#### Pseudo codes

+##### Example of base class

 ```ruby
 class WebConsole::Command